tmehta2442/zaplabsproject/README.md

 If you want to build this on your own machine verify that you have at least Node v4.4.4, NPM v3.8.3 and Gulp 3.9.1 (this current build was built using Node v5.10.1, NPM v3.8.3 and Gulp 3.9.1 and those versions are recommended for this project).
 If you have neither, please go [here for Node & NPM](https://docs.npmjs.com/getting-started/installing-node) and [here for Gulp](https://www.npmjs.com/package/gulp-install)

 ### Gulping
-Once you have verified that you have the above installed and gtg go to the folder where the zaplabs project resides and verify that you see *package.json*.
+Once you have verified that you have the above installed and gtg go to the folder where the *zaplabsproject* resides and verify that you see *package.json*.

 Next
 ```